emilyvainberg12/CS97-Web-App-/README.md

 npm install
 ```

-This will install all the required dependencies.
+This will install all the required dependencies.</br>
-**To run backend and frontend simultaneously:**:
+**To run backend and frontend simultaneously:**

 - `cd ccle/server`
 - `node server.js`